 “Big data is not about the data” – Gary King, Harvard University, making the point that while data is plentiful and easy to collect, the real value is in the analytics.

-I think the real key is… will it help you make better operational decisions that can be measured, managed and then continuously improved?
-Does it help you to turn those decisions in action?
+I think the real key is if it will help you make better operational decisions that can be measured, managed and then continuously improved.
+Does it help you to turn those decisions into action?

 A business intelligence tool should readily consume and leverage your existing system’s data (however disparate they may be) and intake data from outside sources such as demographic or sales data for example, that may have an impact on the decision making outcome for operational performance.
 And, the tool really becomes valuable when it becomes a “business operating system” providing an assist to management tool with strategic planning – identifying anomalies or trends, which have a direct impact on operational efficiency.

-The shared information needs to be real-time and interactive when presented, because invariably there’s a new wrinkle, what-if, or question that was not addressed in the ‘cut-and-paste’ version of the presentation.
-If the collaborative solution is connected to the data in real time, questions/issues are addressed and put to rest and decisions can be made without delay.
-Once a decision is made, it should be acted upon with workflows triggered automatically, and tasks, notifications and activities kicked off across teams.
+The shared information needs to be real-time and interactive when presented because invariably there’s a new wrinkle, what-if, or question that was not addressed in the ‘cut-and-paste’ version of the presentation.
+If the collaborative solution is connected to the data in real-time, questions and issues are addressed and put to rest and decisions can be made without delay.
+Once a decision is made, it should be acted upon with workflows triggered automatically, and tasks, notifications, and activities kicked off across teams.
 Real data.
-Real time.
+Real-time.
 Real fast.